Deportation of Iranian students at US airports: Causes

 "Most of these Iranian students" say they were not informed of why they were barred from entering the United States.
-The U.S. Customs and Border Protection said in a statement that the reason for preventing visa holders from entering the United States was health, crime and security concerns, in which case the applicant must prove otherwise.
+The U.S. Customs and Border Protection said that the reason for preventing visa holders from entering the United States was health, crime and security concerns, in which case the applicant must prove otherwise.

 Deported students have been asked questions such as their views on political events in Iran and their activities on social media.

 Officials at the Border and Customs Administration told NBC reporters that the reason for some Iranian students' deportation was that US entry officers identified people with family ties to members of "terrorist" organizations and prevented them from entering US territory.

 Several deported Iranian students said they were questioned at the airport by officers about their compulsory military service and accused of having links to the Islamic Republic of Iran's military and security institutions.

 According to Carol Rose, the executive director of the American Civil Liberties Union in Massachusetts, the reasons for the deportation of foreign students remain a mystery.
 It is not clear if this is a Boston Customs Office decision or a decision made by the Trump administration, because all of this is done in secret.
 The increase in this trend may be due to the fact that many students are entering Boston as it is one of the most important centers of higher education.
 Of course, some arbitrary agents may have made such a decision out of personal hatred of the Iranians.

 According to Michael McCarthy, the U.S. Customs and Border Protection spokesman, less than one percent of Iranian passengers arriving at the Boston airport were deported in 2019.
 He said the U.S. Customs and Border Protection has strict regulatory policies to ensure that the procedures for inspecting and reviewing passenger records are carried out within the framework of all constitutional and legal requirements.
 The U.S. Customs and Border Protection is committed to protecting the civil rights and civil liberties of any individual who encounters them.
 Its officers are trained to enforce US law uniformly and fairly, and not to discriminate on the basis of religion, race, ethnicity or sexual orientation.